kshitijalwadhi/ProfReviewPortal/README.md

 * Also revamped the Reviews page in Admin Portal to allow for easy viewing.
 * Report button for reviews.
 * Like/Dislike feature for author of a review to allow a reader to judge the authors credibility.
+* Also shows likes received by every review

 ## Upcoming Features:
 * ~~Report button for reviews~~ (Added)